 Underdog Animal Rescue & Rehab is the only organization in the state of Utah that exclusively serves the Native American reservations.

-In our first 5 years the Underdog Rescue team has rescued 3,322+ dogs, and our numbers continue to grow as we establish ourselves as an ally and resource for the Four Corners reservations.
+In just over 7 years, the Underdog Team has rescued 4229 dogs (and some cats!), and those numbers grow weekly as we have become known as an ally and resource for Native families on the reservations.

 Our Mission